 Multiview card of Henfield (1907 postmark) with two views thought to be by Merrett

-Photographer, Partridge Green and Henfield, then Shoreham-by-Sea.
-Fenner published two multi-view real photographic cards of Henfield and another three of Cowfold, one showing views of the village and the other two the Carthusian Monastery.
-1906 and January 1907 postmarks have been seen.
-The cards are elaborately decorated and are labelled "Fenner, Partridge Green" in tiny print in the bottom left or right corners.
-Alan Barwick, the Henfield historian, has discovered that Edward Merrett supplied at least two of the photographs that Fenner selected for the multi-view card of Henfield shown above.
+Early in his career as a photographer, while still based at Partridge Green (Littleworth) Fenner published two multi-view real photographic cards of Henfield and another three of Cowfold, one showing views of the village and the other two the Carthusian Monastery.
+Late 1906 and January 1907 postmarks have been seen.
+The five cards are elaborately decorated and are labelled "Fenner, Partridge Green" in tiny print in the bottom left or right corners.
+Alan Barwick, the Henfield historian, considers that Edward Merrett supplied at least two of the photographs included by Fenner in his multi-view card that is shown above.
+If so, this would suggest that Fenner and Merrett were collaborating long before Fenner moved to Henfield.

-An anonymous publisher produced black and white collotype cards of West Grinstead (including the Burrell Arms, Tabby Cat Hotel, Rectory, Park House, Cyclists' Rest and Railway Station), the monastery at Cowfold (an artist-drawn bird's eye view complete with guardian angels), the Old Toll House at Crouch Hill, Henfield, and Chestham Park near Henfield.
+An anonymous publisher with whom Fenner collaborated produced black and white collotype cards of West Grinstead (including the Burrell Arms, Tabby Cat Hotel, Rectory, Park House, Cyclists' Rest and Railway Station), the monastery of St Hugh's (including an artist-drawn bird's eye view of the buildings watched over by guardian angels as well as the ever popular view of the monks on their weekly walk), the Old Toll House at Crouch Hill, Henfield, and Chestham Park near Henfield.
 On all these cards the captions are printed in red as on the Mezzotint cards, but in rather larger letters of distinctly spiky appearance.
 Each card is marked "J. Fenner, Partridge Green".
-A 1906 postmark has been reported.
+A May 1905 postmark has been reported.
 The publisher, who has not been identified, operated over a very wide area of southern England, at least as far west as Bristol, in most cases crediting the cards to local retailers or photographers.

-Fenner published many good quality black and white real photographic cards of Shoreham and Southwick, with white borders and handwritten captions.
+After moving from Henfield, Fenner published many good quality black and white real photographic cards of Shoreham, Southwick, Kingston and Lancing with white borders and handwritten captions.
 The photographs are generally marked "Fenner, Shoreham".
-Many cards have serial numbers; the highest number seen to date is 193 (The Green, Southwick).
-The majority of the cards are street scenes (e.g. Albert Road in Southwick); Fenner seems not to have been very concerned with the harbour and the shipping.
+Many cards have serial numbers; the highest number seen to date is 262 (Kings Road, Lancing).
+The majority of the cards are street scenes; Fenner seems to have been very little concerned with the harbour and the shipping.
 Several cards show the newly built War Memorial on Southwick Green.

 One of Fenner's most interesting cards is an early aerial view of Shoreham showing the footbridge built across the harbour in 1921 and the old Norfolk Bridge, which was demolished in 1922.
 The photograph must have been taken between these two dates.